Applicability of Taylor's hypothesis in thermally driven turbulence: Introduction

 A lack of clarity in the application of Taylor's hypothesis for convective turbulence is one of the biggest stumbling blocks for understanding convective turbulence, especially for the spectra of the velocity and temperature fields.
-Chill\`a {\em et al.}~\cite{Chilla:INCD1993} and Zhou and Xia~\cite{Zhou:PRL2001} measured the time series of the temperature field in convection experiments on water and reported Bolgiano-Obukhov scaling.
-Wu {\em et al.}~\cite{Wu:PRL1990} also reported Bolgiano-Obukhov scaling from the frequency spectrum of the temperature field for helium gas.
+Chill\`a {\em et al.}~\cite{Chilla:INCD1993} and Zhou and Xia~\cite{Zhou:PRL2001} measured the time series of the temperature field in convection experiments on water and reported Bolgiano--Obukhov scaling.
+Wu {\em et al.}~\cite{Wu:PRL1990} also reported Bolgiano--Obukhov scaling from the frequency spectrum of the temperature field for helium gas.
 Castaing~\cite{Castaing:PRL1990} and Cioni {\em et al.}~\cite{Cioni:EPL1995} however reported Kolmogorov's scaling for the temperature field in the helium gas and mercury experiments respectively.
-Shang and Xia~\cite{Shang:PRE2001} and~Mashiko {\em et al.}~\cite{Mashiko:PRE2004} reported Bolgiano-Obukhov scaling from the time series of the velocity field of water and mercury respectively.
-Ashkenazi and Steinberg~\cite{Ashkenazi:PRL1999b} performed an experiment with sulphur hexafluoride ($\mathrm{SF}_6$) gas and reported Bolgiano-Obukhov scaling in the frequency spectra for both temperature and velocity fields.
+Shang and Xia~\cite{Shang:PRE2001} and Mashiko {\em et al.}~\cite{Mashiko:PRE2004} reported Bolgiano--Obukhov scaling from the time series of the velocity field of water and mercury respectively.
+Ashkenazi and Steinberg~\cite{Ashkenazi:PRL1999b} performed an experiment with sulphur hexafluoride ($\mathrm{SF}_6$) gas and reported Bolgiano--Obukhov scaling in the frequency spectra for both temperature and velocity fields.
 Niemela {\em et al.}~\cite{Niemela:NATURE2000} reported a dual scaling, as predicted by Bolgiano and Obukhov, from the probe measurement of the temperature field for helium gas.
 Skrbek {\em et al.}~\cite{Skrbek:PRE2002} computed the temperature structure functions in time domain with the cryogenic helium gas as working fluid and obtained scaling exponents in the Bolgiano regime.
 Using the above data, Bershadskii {\em et al.}~\cite{Bershadskii:PRE2004} obtained $E_T(f) \sim f^{-1.37}$ which they relate to the Clusterization and intermittency.
-There are similar variations in the velocity field exponent as well~\cite{Shang:PRE2001}.
-Apart from the time-domain measurements, space-domain measurements were also carried by the researchers~\cite{Sun:PRL2006,Zhou:JFM2008,Kunnen:PRE2008,Zhou:JFM2011} using 2D PIV.
-Sun {\em et al.}~\cite{Sun:PRL2006} observed Kolmogorov's scaling in the central region of the cell for water.
-Kunnen {\em et al.}~\cite{Kunnen:PRE2008} analyzed the scaling of structure function for water and observed Bolgiano-Obukhov scaling.
-The scaling of energy spectrum for convective turbulence has also been studied by creating density difference in a long vertical tube~\cite{Arakeri:CS2000}.
-Pawar and Arakeri~\cite{Pawar:POF2016} created density difference by using the brine in bottom tank and fresh water in the top tank and achieved $\mathrm{Ra}\approx 10^{10}$ with $\mathrm{Pr} \approx 600$ and shows KO scaling for the velocity field and BO scaling for the concentration fluctuation.
-The above results indicate significant uncertainties on the determination of the spectrum of convective turbulence.